 Presented by Janna Robinson, CEHS Art Fundamentals classes will design, perform and create larger than life puppet show.
 PC students to help develop the plot of the show.

 Grains – From birth of civilization to Maine Bakers

 Presented by Morgan Kerr.
 Building a wood fired clay oven to bake bread helps connect students to Ancient Civilizations and world cultures today.

 For Students receiving speech and language services presented by Susan Bahadori.
 Enhance multimodal learning through technology for students at CEHS, CEMS and PC to support individual learning styles.

 Global Collaboration: CEMS Learns the World

 Presented by Susan Dana.
 CEMS Students will work with a sister classroom in Spain to plan, organize and design reusable bags in support of the United Nation’s Global Goals for Sustainable Development initiative.

-The Cape Elizabeth Education Foundation is a group of community members focused on helping students Dream Big.
-CEEF provides teachers with resources outside of the traditional budget, in order to enhance the overall educational environment for the students.
-Whether it be targeted summer educational programs, investment in enhanced technology, or even a theater production to support the arts, CEEF helps the School community Dream Big.
+The Cape Elizabeth Education Foundation is an independent 501 (c)3 organization which provides resources outside of the traditional budget, in order to enhance the overall educational environment for the students.
 CEEF is committed to supporting its mission and helping Cape Elizabeth remain a leading school district in the State.
-Get in touch with CEEF by emailing or calling Ellen Jordan to discuss volunteer opportunities: email@example.com or (207) 767-2333.
+Get in touch with CEEF by emailing or calling Ellen Jordan to discuss volunteer opportunities: email@example.com or (207) 767-2333